dickenhobelix/fack/README.md

 This is just a fun sideproject.
 I will do my best to respond to issues reported via the project's github page, but please be well aware that this is not at all well-maintained software.

+## Contribution

+You are welcome to fork the project and send a pullrequest.
+Please make sure to adhere to [The Developer Certificate of Origin](http://developercertificate.org/) and add a line with `Signed-Off-By: Your Name <your@mailaddress.com>`.
+There is also a github ci workflow checking on this.

 ## License

 fack is licensed under [The 3-Clause BSD License](https://opensource.org/license/bsd-3-clause).